dankeroni/gotwitch/README.md

         fmt.Printf("%+v", gamesTop)
     }

-    // The oauthToken is optional and can be replaced by and empty string api.Get("/games/top", requestParameters, "<oauthToken>", &gamesTop,
+    // The oauthToken is optional and can be replaced with an empty string
+    // requestParameters can also be nil
+    api.Get("/games/top", requestParameters, "<oauthToken>", &gamesTop,
         onSuccess, onHTTPError, onInternalError)
 }